jermeewinn/Hexagon-Render-Test/README.md

 ### **1) React Hexagon**
 After some help from friends, I was able to render not just a single hexagon, but also a full hexagon ring.

-Firstly, in order to render a hexagon, you will need to set up your component to look like the following:
+**Firstly**, in order to render a hexagon, you will need to set up your component to look like the following:

         import React from 'react';
         import Hexagon from 'react-hexagon';